 Charles A. Floyd

-Having lived on Long Island for his entire life, Charles A. Floyd was involved in the local and federal government.
-He held a one-year term as the Suffolk County Clerk before passing the bar.
-After serving as a district attorney, on the New York State Assembly, Congress, and in various other capacities, Floyd returned to agriculture.
+Charles A. Floyd spent his life on Long Island, actively contributing to both local and federal government.
+He served a one-year term as Suffolk County Clerk, passed the bar, and later worked as a district attorney, a New York State Assembly member, and a Congressman.
+Eventually, Floyd returned to agriculture.

 Orlando Hubbs

-Hubbs was born in Commack, having spent his childhood on Long Island learning about carriage and wagon building.
-He moved to North Carolina in 1865, taking an active role in organizing the state’s Republican Party.
-While there, he served as a sheriff and a Congressman.
-He subsequently returned to Long Island, where he served on the state Assembly and Senate.
+Born in Commack, Orlando Hubbs grew up learning carriage and wagon building.
+He later moved to North Carolina in 1865, where he helped organize the Republican Party.
+Hubbs served as a sheriff and a Congressman before returning to Long Island, where he joined the state Assembly and Senate.